fk506cni/position_fix/README.md

 ### Image selection

-if image file contain selection information.
+If image file contain selection information.
 Auto Thresholding is done in selected area.

+If AutoThoresholding not work as you want, please check area selection.

 Citation